Germany's Schweinsteiger wins 100th cap against Sweden

 Liverpool defender Joel Matip believes they can learn from the adverse results they suffered earlier this year and ensure a strong finish to their Premier League campaign.

-STOCKHOLM Germany midfielder Bastian Schweinsteiger earned his 100th cap on Tuesday in his team's 5-3 World Cup qualifying win over Sweden on Tuesday to join an exclusive club of German footballers.
+STOCKHOLM Germany midfielder Bastian Schweinsteiger earned his 100th cap in their 2014 World Cup qualifier against Sweden on Tuesday, joining an exclusive club of German footballers.

-"It is always great to have lots of goals but 5-3 was a bit strange (for a 100th international)," Schweinsteiger, who has returned to action recently after an ankle injury during the summer, told reporters.

-"For me it is just good to be moving well.
-I did not have a good pre-season preparation and it is not easy but I am trying to get back to the old form.
-I still need to work on it.".

-Since his 2004 debut, Schweinsteiger has notched 23 goals for Germany.
-On Tuesday he became the 10th German to notch at least 100 international caps, joining the likes of Lothar Matthaeus (150 caps), Franz Beckenbauer and Juergen Klinsmann.
+He has since notched 23 goals for Germany and on Tuesday became the 10th German to rack up at least a century of internationals - joining the likes of Lothar Matthaeus (150 caps), Franz Beckenbauer and Juergen Klinsmann.

 "Dear Basti, I am happy to be able to respond to your special congratulations to my 100th cap just a few weeks later with the same level of respect and with a genuine, written 'God bless you!'," Germany captain Lahm wrote in Bild newspaper on Tuesday.